Type Your Answer In Interval Notation

 Conclusion

 Now that you have a comprehensive understanding of interval notation, put your knowledge to the test!
 Try solving inequalities and expressing the solutions in interval notation.
 Explore the domains and ranges of functions and represent them using this powerful tool.
-By actively applying your newfound skills, you will solidify your understanding and be well-equipped to tackle more advanced mathematical concepts.
+Also, by actively applying your newfound skills, you will solidify your understanding and be well-equipped to tackle more advanced mathematical concepts.
 Don't hesitate to revisit this article and use it as a reference whenever you need a refresher on the intricacies of interval notation.